 Madera County Storm Water Resource Plan

 The Madera County Storm Water Resource Plan (SWRP) is a first of its kind watershed-based storm water plan that will establish an integrated, holistic, and coordinated storm water runoff management strategy for the entire County.
-Development of the SWRP is grant-funded and being led by the County of Madera in coordination with a Technical Advisory Committee, Stakeholder Group, and community members.
+Development of the SWRP was grant-funded and led by the County of Madera in coordination with a Technical Advisory Committee, Stakeholder Group, and community members.
 The main goals of the Madera County SWRP are to identify and prioritize opportunities to:

 - Better utilize stormwater as a resource;

 - Reduce runoff volumes and pollutants entering receiving waters; and